Synchronize with other calendars

 - Choose Access Permissions in the menu on the left.
 Tick the checkbox Make Available to Public and select See only free/busy (hide details) option.

 - Scroll down to the Integrate Calendar section and copy the calendar ID as shown below.
-If you have only one Google Calendar, the ID is probably equal to your email address.
+If there is only one Google Calendar, the ID is usually equal to the email address.
+The employee can then share this ID with you.

 - On your SuperSaaS dashboard, navigate to Supervise > Synchronize.
-Here you can now fill out the calendar ID.
-The software will verify the connection upon clicking and a message at the top of the screen will indicate whether the connection was established successfully.
+Here you can click “Public Google Calendar” and then fill out the calendar ID.
+The software will verify the connection upon clicking .
+Note that if the access settings in the previous step were not set up correctly, the Google server will somewhat confusingly report “Not found”.

 Publish a SuperSaaS Schedule to another calendar program

 You can also use the webcal link to show your bookings on the calendar of your mobile phone.
-The mobile version of our website (m.supersaas.com) is however generally a better choice as it lets you edit appointments too.
+However, the mobile version of our website is generally a better choice as it lets you edit appointments too.

-On a subscribed calendar, the data is kept separate from the other appointments on your calendar; on a Google Calendar this is the other calendars section.
+On a subscribed calendar, the data is kept separate from the other appointments on your calendar.
 It is not actually merged, so you can easily delete it again without affecting your other appointments.

 In that case, however, the appointments can no longer be automatically updated.